Mason Mount: 2021–22: Second Chelsea Player of the Year

-2022–23: Dip in form and scrutiny
+2022–23: Dip in form and departure

-Mount had a difficult start to the new 2022–23 season, as he registered no goal contributions in the Blues' first seven games under Thomas Tuchel, despite featuring in all seven matches.
-A 1–0 away loss at Dinamo Zagreb in the Champions League would ultimately see Tuchel get sacked the following day.
-Mount's peformance in the game was heavily criticised, with critics claiming that he "disappeared".
-Graham Potter, who had previously managed at Brighton & Hove Albion, would be announced as the new Chelsea head coach soon after.
-Mount would find some good form during the start of Potter's reign, picking up two assists for teammates Kai Havertz and Christian Pulisic in a 3–0 home victory against Wolves on 8 October.
-In the next fixture three days later, Mount won a penalty after being fouled by former Chelsea teammate Fikayo Tomori, which Jorginho scored, before later assisting Pierre-Emerick Aubameyang's goal, in a 2–0 away win at A.C.
-Milan.
-Mount would also win man of the match for his performance.
-Mount scored his first goals of the season on 16 October, scoring a brace in a 2–0 away victory against Aston Villa.
+Mount had a difficult start to the new 2022–23 season, as he registered no goal contributions in the Blues' first seven games under Thomas Tuchel, despite featuring in each match.
+The day after a 1–0 defeat at Dinamo Zagreb in the Champions League, Tuchel was sacked.
+Graham Potter, who had previously managed at Brighton & Hove Albion, was announced as the new Chelsea head coach.
+Mount picked up two assists, for teammates Kai Havertz and Christian Pulisic, in a 3–0 home victory against Wolverhampton Wanderers on 8 October.

+Later in October, in a 2–0 away win in the Champions League against AC Milan, Mount won a penalty, after being fouled by former Chelsea teammate Fikayo Tomori, which Jorginho scored.
+Mount later gained an assist for Pierre-Emerick Aubameyang's goal.
+He was also awarded man of the match for his performance.
+He scored his first goals of the season on 16 October, netting a brace in a 2–0 victory at Aston Villa.

+On 27 December, in Chelsea's first match since the conclusion of the World Cup, Mount scored his first home goal in over a year against Bournemouth, in a 2–0 victory.

+On 27 April, Chelsea confirmed that Mount had undergone surgery for a pubic bone injury that had restricted his appearances during the second half of the 2022–23 season.

+On 4 July 2023, Mount confirmed through a social media video message his decision to leave Chelsea after 18 years at the club.

+Manchester United

+On 5 July 2023, Mount signed for Premier League club Manchester United on an initial five-year contract, with the option to extend for a further year.
+United paid Chelsea a guaranteed transfer fee of £55 million, with the deal containing potential add-ons of £5 million, and Mount took on the prestigious number seven jersey, which was last worn by Cristiano Ronaldo prior to his departure in the previous season.
+Erik ten Hag, his manager at United, said that Mount would be playing deeper and in the midfield unlike his time at Chelsea.